patternandshape/sass-office/readme.md

 # Eames Office

-##### A responsive website for the Eames Office based on the design of Andersson-Wise's current website.
+##### A responsive website for the Eames Office based on the design of Andersson-Wise's current website...now with Sass!

-February 19, 2016
+February 24, 2016

-##### By Molly Curtin
+##### By Molly Curtin & Sara Wagner

 ### Description

-A website for the Eames Office using responsive design layouts we learned this week - sans Bootstrap.
+A website for the Eames Office using responsive design layouts we learned this week - sans Bootstrap but with Sass!

 ##### Technologies Used

 * HTML
-* CSS
+* SCSS
 * Atom
 * Terminal
 * Google Fonts API

-#####Eames Office can be viewed at http://patternandshape.github.io/eames-office

 ##### License

 *This software is licensed under the MIT license.*

-&copy;2016 **Molly Curtin**
+&copy;2016 **Molly Curtin &amp; Sara Wagner**